-TO JOIN OUR FIRST THINK TANK COHORT
+OUR FIRST THINK TANK COHORT

 Over the past 10 years, the Creative Time Summit has convened thinkers, dreamers, and doers working to develop strategies to meet our most pressing social and political issues.
 During this catalytic moment, we have been compelled to try something new.
-We are forming a non-sited group of boundary-pushing thinkers, each bringing distinct and varying perspectives from the fields of art, organizing, theory, and cultural production to think and imagine together over the course of 10 months.
+We have formed a non-sited group of boundary-pushing thinkers, each bringing distinct and varying perspectives from the fields of art, organizing, theory, and cultural production to think and imagine together over the course of 10 months.
 Adapting the “think tank” model, the cohort will cycle through phases of discussing, debating, planning, sharing, and implementing that explore new methodologies to dismantle exclusionary and colonialist modes of artistic creation and presentation and propel us into new forms of cultural praxis.

 HOW DO WE DEVELOP ACTIONABLE WAYS OF

 REALIZING THE CRITICAL SHIFTS NECESSARY FOR

 Initiated in response to the current demand to address the legacies of colonialism and systemic racism within our communities – a demand further catalyzed by the pandemic that continues to grip our nation – this intervention builds upon the Creative Time Summit’s history of centering the voices of artists and creative practitioners in the development of tactics for political and social transformation.

 While the group will shape and define itself as it forms, it will be anchored by a principle aim to develop direct ways to create the critical shifts required to build equitable and sustainable approaches to cultural production.